Vigenère Cipher Tool

 What is the Vigenère Cipher?

-The Vigenère Cipher is a method of encrypting alphabetic text using a polyalphabetic substitution technique.
-Unlike the simpler Caesar Cipher, which shifts letters by a fixed number of places in the alphabet, the Vigenère Cipher employs a key—a sequence of letters—to determine the shift for each character in the plaintext.
-This makes the Vigenère Cipher more secure and harder to break using frequency analysis, a common cryptanalysis method for monoalphabetic ciphers.
+The Vigenère Cipher encrypts alphabetic text through a polyalphabetic substitution technique.
+Where the simpler Caesar Cipher shifts all letters by a fixed amount, the Vigenère Cipher uses a key—a sequence of letters—that determines individual shifts for each plaintext character.
+This makes the cipher considerably more secure and resistant to frequency analysis, a common technique used to crack monoalphabetic ciphers.

 Origin and Historical Context

-The cipher is named after Blaise de Vigenère, a 16th-century French diplomat and cryptographer, though its origins can be traced to earlier works by Italian cryptographer Giovan Battista Bellaso.
-The Vigenère Cipher was widely regarded as "indecipherable" for centuries, earning it the nickname "le chiffre indéchiffrable" in French.
-However, in the mid-19th century, cryptanalysts such as Charles Babbage and Friedrich Kasiski devised methods to break it, marking a significant milestone in the evolution of cryptography.
+Though named after Blaise de Vigenère, a 16th-century French diplomat and cryptographer, the cipher's roots actually trace back to earlier work by Italian cryptographer Giovan Battista Bellaso.
+For centuries, the Vigenère Cipher held a reputation as "indecipherable," earning the French nickname "le chiffre indéchiffrable."
+This perception shifted in the mid-19th century when cryptanalysts like Charles Babbage and Friedrich Kasiski developed methods to crack it— a breakthrough that marked a pivotal moment in cryptography's evolution.

 How Does the Vigenère Cipher Work?

-The Vigenère Cipher uses a repeated keyword to determine the encryption shifts.
-The steps for encryption and decryption are as follows:
+The Vigenère Cipher operates by repeating a keyword to determine each character's encryption shift.
+Here's how encryption and decryption work:

 Encryption: